rbms-bsc/DCRMR/_pages/PPDM/Name-of-distributor.md

 ## 4.213.96 Distributor transcribed as part of another element

-<a name="4.213.96.1">4.213.96.1</a> If the name of the distributor does not appear in the [distribution statement](/DCRMR/ppdm/Distribution-statement/), but has already been transcribed as part of another element, supply it in a short identifiable form within square brackets.
+<a name="4.213.96.1">4.213.96.1</a> If the name of the distributor does not appear in the [Distribution statement](/DCRMR/ppdm/Distribution-statement/), but has already been transcribed as part of another element, supply it in a short identifiable form within square brackets.

 ## 4.213.97 Distributor name in more than one language or script

-<a name="4.213.97.1">4.213.97.1</a> If the name of the distributor appears in more than one language or script, transcribe the statement in the language or script of the [title proper](/DCRMR/title/Title-proper/), or if this criterion does not apply, transcribe the statement that appears first.
-Transcribe the remaining statement(s) as parallel statements (see [parallel name of distributor](/DCRMR/ppdm/Parallel-name-of-distributor/)).
-Make a [note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) to indicate the original position on the source of any transposed statements (see [4.216.6.2](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.6.2)).
+<a name="4.213.97.1">4.213.97.1</a> If the name of the distributor appears in more than one language or script, transcribe the statement in the language or script of the [Title proper](/DCRMR/title/Title-proper/), or if this criterion does not apply, transcribe the statement that appears first.
+Transcribe the remaining statement(s) as parallel statements (see [Parallel name of distributor](/DCRMR/ppdm/Parallel-name-of-distributor/)).
+Make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) to indicate the original position on the source of any transposed statements (see [4.216.6.2](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.6.2)).

-<a name="4.213.97.2">4.213.97.2</a> Make a [note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) if [parallel names of distributors](/DCRMR/Parallel-name-of-distributor/) are found on a different source as the name of distibutor if considered important for identification (see [4.214.3.1](/DCRMR/ppdm/Parallel-name-of-distributor/#4.214.3.1)) and [4.216.6.1](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.6.1)).
+<a name="4.213.97.2">4.213.97.2</a> Make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) if [Parallel names of distributors](/DCRMR/Parallel-name-of-distributor/) are found on a different source as the name of distibutor if considered important for identification (see [4.214.3.1](/DCRMR/ppdm/Parallel-name-of-distributor/#4.214.3.1)) and [4.216.6.1](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.6.1)).